kgrid-objects/cpic-collection/legacy_readme.md

 * "recommendation_classification" [string] is the strength/classification of the recommendation from the guideline.
 It should be one of ["Strong", "Moderate", "Weak"]

 ### Representing gudelines in object
 Every guideline from https://www.pharmgkb.org/ has a link to the guideline publication and some supplements to the publication.
 Because the CPIC knowledge objects need to use the guideline information from the publication supplements, it is necessary to make a data structure in each object that will represent the guideline.
-As an example, the guideline for codeine and the CYP2D6 enzyme has a supplement with a table containing all necessary metabolization status information for every allele pair covered by the guideilne:
+As an example, the guideline for codeine and the CYP2D6 enzymee has a supplement with a table containing all necessary metabolization status information for every allele pair covered by the guideilne:

 ![Table image](https://github.com/kgrid/CPIC-objects/blob/master/guidelines/cyp2d6/cpic.png)